kpaveliev/c04-hw24-regex_typing/README.md

 which could perform queries on the file kept in 'data' folder

-To perform a query you should pass filename, command name and command value in a request

-Only two commands at a time could be passed (no more, no less)
+To perform a query you should pass filename, command name and command value in a request Exactly two commands at a time should be passed (no more, no less)

 **Commands available**